 When uploaded new images or when updating an existing one, pressing the Shift key at the beginning of the upload gives a signal that you wish to get original images scaled to highres versions, also, i.e. 1600 pixels wide (if the original image is at least that wide).

 The 1600 pixels is the maximum width at which an image can be viewed in a public work, but in reality the transferred image has also been scaled to a slightly larger size when possible, just in case there was not enough interest to crop the images at the time of transfer.
 Later cropping of an image can be enabled by Ctrl-clicking on any image in the image list, which opens a modal window with only image re-cropping and saving functions.
+As in the Large Preview modal window, the left/right arrows can be used to select the next/previous image.
 This functionality is available in the 'Browse specific types' view, as well as in the 'Experimental' view, which is a kind of combination of the 'Browse specific types' and 'Edit text' views.
 In the "Particular browsing" view it also possible to create new images based on the area marked with cropping tool, as well as an option to scale the cropped image up by one size.
+These modal windows can be opened to show images without possibly beeing scaled smaller, if the browser window size allows that and while opening modal window Ctrl was pressed.

 In the writing fine-tuning view, there is a wide range of quick adjustments to try out and choose from.
 These include the font of the text in the body of a writing, positioning of ingress and style of the border optionally surrounding images.
+Other effective adjustments include e.g. pushing the images of a writing slightly over the text edges or edges.
 To apply adjustments to several writings at once, it is sufficient to first make the appropriate adjustments to one writing and copy them to the other writings selected in the mass editing view.

 Some of these adjustments are probably less frequently needed, but useful to have available when you need them.
 One such is the adjustment that makes line breaks for reference and/or meta text (not shown in the picture) be done at any point.
 Without using it e.g. long web addresses might extend past the boundaries.

 Quick adjustments affecting the whole work also have their uses, for example to make the content of the front page of the work more preparatory (more on this elsewhere) and to make small adjustments from language selection to caching and from setting the publicity to setting page width.
-For some works, it may be useful to set the scalability of the images presented in small size so that they do not end up being too small (will get set to 80% width on a smartphone, for example) and it may sometimes be user-friendly for the reader to enable icons to indicate, for example, the inclusion of videos and image collages in some writings.
+For some works, it may be useful to set the scalability of the images presented in small size so that they do not end up being too small (will get set to 100% width on a smartphone, for example) and it may sometimes be user-friendly for the reader to enable icons to indicate, for example, the inclusion of videos and image collages in some writings.
+There are also symbols for redirectlink writings to make them stand out where they are listed.
 Caching per work is very useful in avoiding server load (even a few seconds of caching is very useful).

 From time to time more solution spesific settings become available.
 Some others include the "Page menu", which allows each page of a work to display a menu that is largely automatically generated from collections of writings available in the public work, from presentatation pages or from blog layouts.
 Any special pages are also put to these menus or, if no menus are used, at the beginning and end of the rest of e.g. table of contents.
 If special pages should be omitted from page menu its name need to start with character ":".